 Leonard also wrote what may be the first published list of how grantors should apply the Golden Rule to grant seekers.
 Later, hoping to stir better coverage of nonprofits and their role in the quality of communities, she and her husband co–wrote a piece for the Columbia Journalism Review on how to cover nonprofits as hard news.
 The couple also wrote exposés of charities and Hollywood films that sold lies as truth.

 Women of modest means who are college journalism students or early-career professional journalists (three years or less of post-college work experience).
-Women of color are encouraged to apply.
+Women of color and trans women are encouraged to apply.

 The Jennifer Leonard Scholarships are funded with a pledge being paid over 20 years, plus matching funds from friends and The New York Times Company Foundation — all of which were matched by the Knight Foundation through a challenge grant awarded to IRE.
 The number of scholars is expected to double once the pledge is fulfilled.

 “Giving to the IRE Endowment can have a big impact with a modest level of giving over time,” Johnston said.
 His gifts of $2,100 per year, before the income tax deduction, and the matching funds will eventually provide the IRE Endowment with more than $100,000.

 Anyone wishing to contribute to the fellowship may donate to the IRE endowment and write “Leonard Scholarship Fund” in the donation note.